eriktaylor/denoising-diffusion-pytorch/README.md

-Modified here for use in COLAB environemnt - ET May 2022 -> added method to save checkpoints into Google Drive -> implenented method to load model and run inference in colab
+Modified here for use in COLAB environemnt - ET May 2022 -> added method to save checkpoints into Google Drive -> implemented method to load model and run inference in colab

 This is for educational purposes only.
 See below for the shared tutorial file.